IDE Early/Expanded Access

 These mechanisms can be utilized during a certain time-frame in the IDE process if the criteria are met.
 FDA approval is required except in the case of emergency use.
 The mechanisms are summarized below followed by an in depth discussion of criteria and requirements.

 Emergency situations may arise in which there will be a need to use an investigational device in a manner inconsistent with the approved investigational plan or by a physician who is not part of the clinical study.
 Emergency use of an unapproved device may occur before an IDE is approved.
+The sponsor must notify the FDA of the emergency use within 5 days through a submission of an IDE Report describing the details of the case and the patient protection measures that were followed.

 - Life-threatening or serious disease or condition